H-E-R-O-System/hero-monitor/pi-setup.md

 ## Python
 ### Installing the correct version of python for the project
-`Python3.8` is the python version for this project, so make sure ot install it
+`Python3.8` is the python version for this project, so make sure to install it
 ### Creating a virtual environment
 Make sure to create the virtual environment using `Python3.8` and give a suitable name (such as `heroEnv`)

     python3.8 -m venv heroEnv

 ### Instalilng libraries
+> [!important]
-Change the directiory of your terminal to where the newly created enviroment is located by
+> Make sure that you have changed your current terminal directory to the folder created by the newly created virtual environment by "cd `heroEng`"

     cd <location>

-Run the environmentn so that the libraries are all installed on the correct place
+Run the environment so that the libraries are all installed in the correct place

     source bin/activate

+> To exit the virtual environment run "deactivate" on the command line

 ## 😱 Fuck up?
 Reset the Pi
-> this is a qutoe
+> This is a quote

 ```
 just to see how these all look